-by the very definition of $\gamma$.
-We extend $\tau$ to a smooth vector field on the whole $X$, such that \eqref{eq:vongamma} holds on the whole $\gamma$.
-For any point $z\in\gamma$, the trajectory of $\tau$ (which is $\gamma$) hits eventually $Y$ and, on the other end, it hits the `right wall'
+by definition of $\gamma$.
+We extend $\tau$ to a smooth vector field on the of whole $X$, such that \eqref{eq:vongamma} holds on the whole of $\gamma$.
+For any point $z\in\gamma$, the trajectory of $\tau$ (which is $\gamma$) eventually hits $Y$ and, on the other end, it hits the `right wall'

 (compare Figure~\ref{fig:neighofcurve}; note that the horizontal coordinate there increases from right to left for consistency with Figure~\ref{fig:proofhyp}).
-Since $\gamma$ is transverse to $\wt{R}$ and to $Y$, by implicit function theorem trajectories close to $\tau$ also start at $\wt{R}$ and end up at $Y$.
+Since $\gamma$ is transverse to $\wt{R}$ and to $Y$, by the implicit function theorem trajectories close to $\tau$ also start at $\wt{R}$ and end up at $Y$.
 Shrinking $X$ if necessary we may assume that each point of $X$ lies on the trajectory of $\tau$ which connects a point of $\wt{R}$ to some point of $Y$, and all the trajectories are transverse to both $Y$ and $\wt{R}$.